CSCfi/csc-user-guide/docs/apps/openfoam.md

 ## Available

-Different versions of OpenFOAM by OpenFOAM Foundation and OpenCFD are installed on [Puhti-rhel7 and Mahti](../computing/available-systems.md) servers.
+Different versions of OpenFOAM by OpenFOAM Foundation and OpenCFD are installed on [Puhti and Mahti](../computing/available-systems.md) servers.

 ## Usage